 Fall is a time that we celebrate the apple.
 This air fried apples recipe is the perfect way to do it.
 These pumpkin spice air fried apples are a delight.
 The enticing aroma as they cook will remind you of grandma’s house and everything warm and comforting.

-- 30 Minutes: These air fryer apples take less than 30 minutes.
+- 30 Minutes: This recipe for fried apples take less than 30 minutes.

-- Family Friendly: Everyone can dip their own in their favorite dipping sauce.
+- Family Friendly: Everyone can dip their own air fryer apples in their favorite dipping sauce.
+You will love this recipe after apple picking.

-- Adaptable: Can make it low sugar or gluten free.
+- Adaptable: Can make it low sugar, no added sugar or gluten free.
+Remember to not overcrowd the air fryer.

 - Pumpkin Pie Spice – The warm flavors of pumpkin spice add depth to the recipe but you can easily swap in plain cinnamon.